 - Call customer service and ask, very nicely.
-Customer service reps can award 10-15% off codes if and only if you place an order over the phone with them.
+Customer service reps can give you 10–15% off if and only if you place an order over the phone with them.
 They are more likely to do this if you are a member of their professional program (more on that below).

-2. You can use promo codes with any kind of sale item.
+2. You can stack promo codes on top of any sale.

 This includes regular sales, special sales, Open Box, clearance, daily sales.
 But, no stacking promo codes or coupon codes—only one code per order.

-3. Even better than Wayfair Black Friday is WayDay April 10.
+3. Even better than Wayfair Black Friday is WayDay in April.

-Before you read more, bookmark the KCL Wayfair Deals Page!
+Before you read more, bookmark the KCL’s Wayfair deals page!

 4. Don’t buy anything unless it’s on sale.

 Wayfair has a sale about once a month, so it’s best to wait and jump on those deals.
 The best Wayfair sales in order of deals:

 - WayDay: Up to 80% off

 - Long Weekend Holidays (Labor Day, Columbus Day): Up to 75% off